St. Pierre Cathedral, Schweiz/Suisse/Svizzera/Svizra - Things to Do in St. Pierre Cathedral

 Explore St. Pierre Cathedral and Archaeological Site

-Climb the 157 steps to the cathedral's towers for panoramic views of Lake Geneva and the Alps, then descend into the fascinating archaeological site beneath to discover 2,000 years of history.
-The cathedral itself showcases stunning Gothic and Romanesque architecture, while the underground excavations reveal ancient mosaics and foundations from Roman times.
+Climb the 157 steps to the cathedral's towers for panoramic views of Geneva, Lake Geneva, and the surrounding Alps.
+Descend into the fascinating archaeological site beneath the cathedral to discover 2,000 years of history, including Roman mosaics and medieval foundations.
+The cathedral itself showcases stunning Gothic and Romanesque architecture and houses the chair where John Calvin delivered his influential sermons.

-Booking Tip: Cathedral entry is free, but tower access costs around 5 CHF and archaeological site entry is 8 CHF.
-Visit early morning or late afternoon for the best lighting and fewer crowds.
-Combined tickets offer slight savings.
+Booking Tip: Cathedral entry is free, but tower access costs CHF 5 and archaeological site entry is CHF 8.
+Visit early morning or late afternoon for the best lighting for photos.
+Combined tickets available for CHF 10.
+Check opening hours as they vary seasonally.

 Getting There